AnyBody/anybody-tutorial/Scaling/lesson4.rst

 improve it using a subject-specific scaling for the femur.

 First of all, let us prepare a model matching the standard size man to be the basis for further subject-specific improvements.
-Therefore, we look back into :doc:`Lesson 1 <lesson1>` and use the model from the first section **ScalingStandard,** StandingModelScalingDisplay from the AnyBody Managed Model Repository (AMMR).
+Therefore we use the model from the first section **ScalingStandard,** StandingModelScalingDisplay from the AnyBody Managed Model Repository (AMMR).
 This is well suited to show how to use subject-specific geometry in a model.